RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Extended Analysis of Iterative Reasoning

 The primary distinction between the Algorithmically-Generated (Figure \ref{fig:algo-iteration}) and Hand-Crafted (Figure \ref{fig:hand-iteration}) datasets lies in their ground truth distributions.
 Most ground truth steps in the Algorithmically-Generated dataset are within the first four steps, while the Hand-Crafted dataset has a more distributed range of steps.
 The LLM's initial predictions often favor these early steps, a bias evident in Figure \ref{fig:hand-iteration}.
 We hypothesize this is analogous to the "lost in the middle" phenomenon reported for LLMs in long-context scenarios \cite{liu2023lost}.
 Furthermore, the "first mistake" framing in the prompt may predispose the model to focus on the initial part of the trajectory, further necessitating an iterative process with the "correction prompt" within the 3rd Evaluator's instructions.
 Beginning in iterations 2 and 3, critiques from this Evaluator prompt the Judge to reason more deeply and select candidates in later steps, thereby refining the prediction distribution to more closely match the ground truth.

 This initial prediction bias, combined with the inherently larger search space of the Hand-Crafted problems, increases the reasoning difficulty.
 This confluence of factors contributes to the accuracy degradation observed in Figure \ref{fig:right_column}.
 Furthermore, we analyze the rate of convergence by computing the percentage of changed steps between consecutive iterations, presented in Table \ref{tab:iteration_comparison}.
 While more than a quarter of the steps are revised between the first and second iterations, the rate of change decreases substantially by iteration 4.
-This pattern indicates diminishing returns, a characteristic also observed in prior research on self-refinement methods \cite{madaan2023self}.
+This pattern indicates diminishing returns, a characteristic also observed in prior research on self-refinement methods \cite{madaan2023self}, and highlights the necessity of an early stopping mechanism, such as a maximum iteration count $K$, to cap the reasoning process.